Debit and credit – where money goes and where it comes from (0)

 EXAMPLE

-An entrepreneur buys frozen fruit wholesale for the preparation of drinks for sale, as well as printing paper.
-The frozen fruit costs 100 euros and the paper costs 10 euros, including VAT.
-The entrepreneur pays for the purchases with the company’s bank card.
+An entrepreneur buys frozen fruit wholesale for preparing drinks for sale, as well as printing paper.
+The frozen fruit costs €100 and the paper €10, including VAT.
+The entrepreneur pays for the purchases using the company’s bank card.

 Receipt entry